undreamai/LLMUnity/README.md

 #### 🗨️ Chat Settings
 - `Player Name` the name of the player
 - `AI Name` the name of the AI
-- `Prompt` a description of the AI role
+- `Prompt` description of the AI role

 ## License
 The license of LLM for Unity is MIT ([LICENSE.md](LICENSE.md)) and uses third-party software with MIT and Apache licenses ([Third Party Notices.md](<Third Party Notices.md>)).